ringmesh/web/docs/try/installation.md

  * Open the project `SUPERBUILD.sln` with the visual studio version that you choose during the configuration step.
  * Build the solution.

-All the RINGMesh third parties have now been compiled, installed and the `RINGMesh.sln` project have been created.
+All the RINGMesh third parties have now been compiled, installed and the `RINGMesh.sln` project have been created in the repository: `RINGMesh_root/build/ringmesh`.

  * Open the project `RINGMesh.sln`.
  * Build the solution.